-Let’s just say I’ve not only become a bag packing ninja, but have also unpacked some valuable life lessons.
+Let’s just say I have not only become a bag packing ninja, but have also unpacked some valuable life lessons.

-Top 5 Things I Learned from Living Out of One Backpack for Four Years:
+Top 5 Things Learned from Living Out of One Backpack for 4 Years:

 One – You Don’t Need Much To Be Truly Happy

 If there is one thing I have learned out of living out of one bag is that you really do not need much at all!
 I got over myself in regards to having to wear the SAME damn clothes day in and day out.
 But over time I started to appreciate the simplicity of it all.
 There were no decisions to be made – was I going with the black tank top or the tan one?
 It was as easy as that.

 I also started to recognize and learn that no one was judging me on what I was wearing – only I was!
 When I finally let that go and realized that no one really cared it was like a breath of fresh air.
 Being a kind and interesting person with stories and thoughts to share is far more valuable than owning “things”.

 Now, I do like nice stuff – don’t get me wrong!
 However, now I have ONE purse that I use and use and use and use (whereas before travel I had over 15!).
 I have learned to only keep items in my life that are bringing me joy and of use to me NOW.
 If not – BYEEEEEEEE!
 I’m pretty sure I could have opened my own thrift store with all of the stuff I have gotten “rid of” over the years.

 Two – Your Most Important Accessory Is Your MINDSET

 It always brings me back to reality when someone says to me, “You are living the dream.”
 This statement usually makes me want to explode in an explanation about the “real” side of travel that I don’t always share on social media.